g-leech/argmin-gravitas/_posts/2017-08-01-pomophobia.markdown

 visible: 	1
 quality:    6

-summary:    The way we talk about the way postmodernists talk.
+summary:    On the way we talk about the way postmodernists talk.
 confidence:	70% that the accusations are overblown.
 categories:
 warnings: